 It is an article of faith in the K-12 school system that every student — regardless of race, creed, wealth or color — can and should be academically successful.
 But in measures from standardized tests to dropout rates to college completion, the achievement gap has persisted in cities, rural communities and suburbs, a sign that opportunity is not yet equal for many children in California classrooms.

-Over the last decade, prompted in part by budget constraints in the aftermath of the recession, California has initiated sweeping reforms in an attempt to channel more resources to high-needs students and to better level the educational playing field.
-These and other efforts have, to some extent, improved academic outcomes — but black, Latino and poor students still lag dramatically behind Asian American, white and wealthier students.
+Since 2008, prompted in part by budget constraints in the aftermath of the recession, California has initiated sweeping reforms in an attempt to channel more resources to high-needs students and to better level the educational playing field.
+These and other efforts had, to some extent, improved academic outcomes — but Black, Latino and poor students still lag dramatically behind Asian American, white and wealthier students.

 What’s the national picture?